cookie-for-pres/chc/README.md

 ## What is CHC?

-    * CHC is a library for building out HTTP Routes and Controllers.
+    * CHC is a library for building out HTTP Routes and Controllers completely made in GO.

 ## What is a Route?